 Once you’re prepared to make an offer, it must be the right offer at the right time.
 But you shouldn’t decide this based on your gut feelings.
 The decision can and should be made with data gathered by segmenting portfolios using customer and account analytics.

-These analytics can include static metrics like product type, customer exposure or account balance.
-They can also be behavioural metrics like kept promise ratio, recidivist and time since last max bucket.
+These analytics can include static metrics like product type, customer exposure, or account balance.
+They can also be behavioral metrics like kept promise ratio, recidivist, and time since last max bucket.

 The right offer often leads to the right results: Self-cure rates increase, reducing costs.
 And you avoid customer irritation, which preserves their relationship with your organization.